wamuumu/hlf-events/NEW.md

 ### Prerequisites

-Ensure you have the following installed:
+To run this project, ensure that all the following dependencies are installed and available:

 | Tool | Version | Purpose |
 |------|---------|---------|